 One Direction: Cash, Chaos and Chart Domination

 If you were a teenager in the 2010s, you couldn’t escape One Direction.
 They weren’t just popular—they were everywhere.
-Between 2010 and 2016, the group sold more than 70 million records.
-Their tours sold out in minutes, and the merchandise machine went into overdrive.
+Between 2010 and 2016, the band sold over 70 million records.
+Their tours were selling out in minutes, and the merchandise machine was going into overdrive.

 The figures were mind-blowing.
-By the time the band went on hiatus in 2016, each member was already sitting on tens of millions.
-For Harry, though, the money was only part of the story.
+When the band went on hiatus in 2016, each member was already sitting on tens of millions.
+For Harry, however, the cash was just a part of it.
 You could sense he wanted more than endless pop hits and screaming arenas.

 Plenty of singers struggle once they leave a boyband.
 Harry did the opposite.
 His first solo single, Sign of the Times, wasn’t a sugary pop tune—it was an ambitious, almost cinematic ballad.
 Critics compared it to Bowie.
 His self-titled debut album went straight to number one in both the UK and US.

 Then came Fine Line in 2019.
 With it, Harry hit commercial and critical gold.
-Watermelon Sugar became a summer anthem, the kind of track you couldn’t avoid in pubs, shops, or even your Uber driver’s playlist.
-It also bagged him a Grammy, proving he wasn’t just coasting on One Direction’s legacy.
+Watermelon Sugar was a summer smash, the kind of hit that you could not avoid being heard in pubs, supermarkets, or even your Uber driver’s playlist.
+He also won him a Grammy, proving he was not merely along for the ride on One Direction’s coat tails.

 By 2022, Harry’s House was everywhere.
 As It Was became one of the most streamed tracks of the decade.
 At this point, Harry wasn’t simply surviving as a solo act—he was eclipsing his old band.